martin26/Bliss-Version-Switcher/README.txt

-Name   : Bliss Version Switcher 1.4.1
+Name   : Bliss Version Switcher 1.4.2
 Author : Jonathan Vasquez (fearedbliss) <jon@xyinn.org>
 License: GNU General Public License 3.0
-Date   : February 28, 2017
+Date   : March 1, 2017
 ------------------------------------------------

 Description:
 ---------------
 This is a simple Java based application that will help you manage/launch multiple versions of Diablo II from a single window.

-This means you can easily install and play every single version of Diablo II from 1.00 to the latest 1.13d (and any other future versions) while maximizing your disk space (Since you won't have to keep having multiple copies of your MPQs), and having complete character isolation.
+This means you can easily install and play every single version of Diablo II from 1.00 to the latest 1.14d (and any other future versions) while maximizing your disk space (Since you won't have to keep having multiple copies of your MPQs), and having complete character isolation.

 Requirements: